TalkCLIP: Talking Head Generation with Text-Guided Expressive Speaking Styles: Limitations

 \section{Limitations}

-While our method has attained promising results in text-guided speaking style control, our method still has a few limitations, opening novel research opportunities.
-Firstly, TalkCLIP struggles to generate correct speaking styles for texts that are too abstract, such as some idioms (e.g, TalkCLIP did not generate a happy speaking style for text \emph{He was over the moon about the ratings.}).
-Secondly, TalkCLIP uses texts to control speaking styles while neglecting the emotion reflected in the audio.
-This may lead to inconsistency of the emotions shown by generated videos and input audio.
-Besides, our method may produce artifacts around the mouth when generating intense expressions.
-Despite these limitations, we argue that TalkCLIP has achieved a significant step toward convenient speaking style control in the talking head generaion.
+Although our method has achieved promising results in text-guided speaking style control, it still has a few limitations that present novel research opportunities.
+Firstly, TalkCLIP struggles to generate correct speaking styles for texts that are too abstract, such as idioms (e.g., "He was over the moon about the ratings").
+Secondly, expressions derived from texts tend to show lower intensity than those derived from videos, especially when the texts only describe coarse emotions and do not depict fine-grained facial movements.
+This is because texts are a more ambiguous signal than videos.
+A text may correspond to a group of videos.
+During training, TalkCLIP only learns the mean style of the group, hence reducing the expression intensity.
+Using texts that describe expressions in detail alleviates the issue.
+Thirdly, TalkCLIP may produce artifacts around the mouth when generating extreme expressions.
+The issue can be solved by using more advanced rendering techniques.
+Despite these limitations, we argue that TalkCLIP represents a significant step towards convenient text-guided speaking style control.